w3c/wai-curricula/content/content-author/forms.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students what type of information error messages should contain.
 Assess how students understand the information that error messages should contain.
 * Practical &mdash; Give students a form submission containing errors and ask them to include error messages that identify the field(s) in error and provide suggestions for correction when possible.
-Assess how students include error messages that identify the field in error and provide suggestions for correction where possible.
+Assess how students include error messages that identify the field(s) in error and provide suggestions for correction where possible.

 {% include excol.html type="end" %}